The history of Google Search & how it impacts SEO

 This growth in search queries is not the only thing that’s changed in the last 10 years.
 The Google Search algorithm has become increasingly advanced in order to best answer searchers’ questions, and with that has come changes in how we optimize our websites to best appear in results pages.

-As a marketer, you’re probably at least somewhat familiar with search engine optimization (or maybe you’re new to this, in which case check out this guide to mulitfamily SEO).
+As a marketer, you’re probably at least somewhat familiar with search engine optimization (or maybe you’re new to this, in which case check out this guide to multifamily SEO).
 It’s important to remember that the purpose of SEO is to cater to Google’s algorithm, not your own personal preferences.

 To have the best understanding of this critical part of your marketing strategy, let’s go back to the basics.
 Explore the history of Google Search and how it’s developed over the last decade.